nortikin/sverchok/docs/troubleshooting_nodes.rst

 **Exceptions**

 A variety of reasons can cause exceptions, sometimes you have to solve a sequence of errors.
 Usually it leads you to understanding the data being sent through the node tree better.
-This is seriously as good thing, mostly for your productivity.
+This is seriously a good thing, mostly for your productivity.
+We have tools to help you see the data coming out or going in to a node.

 **Causes**

-- A node can receives input that it doesn't expect, before starting to process the data.
+- A node can receive input that it doesn't expect, before starting to process the data.
 Some nodes will throw an exception as early as possible.

 - A node's internal algorithm arrives at a point in processing the incoming data where the data being used to perform a calculation doesn't make sense.